ciscocandidate/400-101/4th Oct 18.md

 ---

 ## Q165
-Which statement about BGP synchronization rule is true?

-A.A BGP router with synchronization enabled does not advertise its eBGP learned routes to its iBGP peers unless it has learned or verified this route on its routing table through a IGP
-B.A BGP router with synchronization enabled does not advertise its eBGP learned routes to its eBGP peers unless it has learned or verified this route on its routing table through an IGP
-C.A BGP router with synchronization enabled does not advertise its BGP learned routes to its iBGP peers unless it has learned or verified this route on its routing table through an iGP
-D.A BGP router with synchronization enabled does not advertise its iBGP learned routes to its eBGP peers unless it has learned or verified this route on its routing table an IGP

-Answer:  D

----

-## Q165
 Which two statements about HDLC operations in asynchronous balanced mode are true?
 (Choose two)

 A.Each device must negotiate with its neighbors before sending frames